DTB396/Tough-Haul/pages/privacy.md

 layout: default
 title: Privacy Policy | Tillerstead LLC
 permalink: /privacy/
-description: Tillerstead LLC’s New Jersey HIC-compliant privacy policy—how we collect, use, and safeguard your information per TCNA and New Jersey law.
+description: How Tillerstead LLC collects, uses, and safeguards information shared through our website, contact forms, and service communications.
+NJ HIC #13VH10808800.
 body_class: page-legal
 hero_eyebrow: Legal
 hero_title: Privacy Policy
 hero_summary: >
-  How Tillerstead LLC collects, uses, and protects information shared through our website, contact forms, and service communications, in strict compliance with TCNA standards and New Jersey HIC regulations.
+  How Tillerstead LLC collects, uses, and protects information shared through our website, contact forms, and service communications.
+We collect only what we need to respond, schedule, and perform contracted work.
 hero_kpis:
   - label: "Data use"
-    text: "Collected solely to deliver, document, and support licensed services"
+    text: "Collected only to respond, schedule, estimate, and support contracted services"
   - label: "Sharing"
-    text: "Never sold or traded; only disclosed to vetted service partners as required"
+    text: "Not sold; shared only with service providers needed to operate the site or deliver service"
   - label: "Control"
-    text: "You may update or request deletion of your data at any time"
+    text: "You may request access, correction, or deletion where feasible"
 ---

 ## Privacy Policy